-Contactless delivery refers to a method of fulfilling customer orders where no physical interaction takes place between the delivery personnel and the customer.
-The process typically involves:
+The meaning of contactless delivery goes beyond just avoiding handshakes or cash.
+It refers to a method of fulfilling customer orders where no physical interaction takes place between the delivery personnel and the customer.
+This shift was accelerated by the pandemic but has since become a long-term expectation, especially in contactless food delivery services where convenience and hygiene matter equally.

 Online Ordering: Customers place orders through a website or mobile app.